Articles on: Hugo AI Agent & Chatbot

 • your instructions should not be used to convey information / answer questions

-• your instructions should only be used to shape Hugo's behaviour, tone and style
+• your instructions should only be used to shape Hugo's behavior, tone and style

 Also note that the more instructions (and the longer/vague they are), the more difficult it is for AI Agents to keep them in mind while replying to your conversations.